When is the business tax deadline 2025?

 2. Federal income taxes and FICA tax

-Federal Insurance Contribution Act (FICA) taxes go towards supporting federal Medicare and Social Security programs.
-FICA is a tax that’s split between employers and employees, so employers will need to withhold their employee’s share.
+Federal Insurance Contribution Act (FICA) taxes support federal Medicare and Social Security programs.
+FICA is a tax that is split between employers and employees, so employers must withhold their employees’ share.

 Federal withholding taxes and FICA are due at the same time.
 However, that due date depends on your business; the IRS will tell you when to pay taxes.